 The Waterfarm Volunteer program is a 14 day, 21 day and/or 28 day program, open to strong able-bodied individuals who have a passion + interest in assisting in the day-to-day operations of an organic permaculture farm on the Big Island of Hawaii.
 We are remotely located 45 minutes from Hilo, 20 minutes drive from Pahoa in the quiet neighborhood of Kalapana Seaview.

-In exchange for 5 hours/week and $95/week tuition, accepted Waterfarm volunteers receive training in permaculture farm operations, tent accommodations throughout one’s stay, complimentary electricity + WiFi access, shared kitchen + bathroom access, staple food items (organic coffee, organic coconut oil, apple cider vinegar, hawaiian sea salt, farm-harvested honey), and access to organic farm-harvested greens, produce + teas as available, based on our farm-harvesting practices.
+In exchange for 5 hours/week and $95/week tuition, accepted Waterfarm volunteers receive training in permaculture farm operations, tent accommodations throughout one’s stay, complimentary electricity + WiFi access, private kitchen + shared bathroom access, staple food items (organic coffee, organic coconut oil, apple cider vinegar, hawaiian sea salt, farm-harvested honey), and access to organic farm-harvested greens, produce + teas as available, based on our farm-harvesting practices.